 Each and every state keeps a record of someone’s criminal past.
 These online databases are connected and you can track criminal histories from other states.
 You are able to go to county courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay for a more intensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay for a more intensive search.

 A criminal history search you will be able to get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include:

 - Violent crimes including assault, battery and murder.

 But, when you do a criminal records check, in most cases won’t discover if that person has had any infractions like moving violations: